Ahemtan/bookpasal/README.md

-# 📚 BookCycle – A Full Stack Book Recycling App
+# 📚 BookPasal – A Full Stack Book Recycling App

-BookCycle is a full-stack web application designed to make book recycling easy and accessible.
+BookPasal is a full-stack web application designed to make book recycling easy and accessible.
 Users can list, buy, and manage recycled books with a clean UI and modern features.

 Built with: